PATRIC3/p3_docs/docroot/user_guides/organisms_taxon/experiments_comparisons_tables.md

-# Transcriptomics Experiments and Conditions Tables
+# Transcriptomics Experiments and Comparisons Tables

 ## Overview
 The Transcriptomics Tab provides a table of all the publicly available transcriptomics experiment datasets that are incorporated into PATRIC, displayed as lists of Experiments and Comparisons.
 The Experiments Table shows a list of studies or datasets that contain one or more samples or experimental conditions.
 The Comparisons Table shows a list of curated pair-wise comparisons of two samples or experimental conditions to provide differential gene expression measurements.
 From these tables, the corresponding genes are available for further examination and comparative analysis.